baroquon/reefpoints/source/posts/2017-08-15-elixir-tips.md

 end
 ```

-Thanks for reading this post and always share your Elixir tricks to the community.
+Thanks for reading this post and always share your Elixir tricks with the community.